-I have been playing the melodeon for nearly 30 years, and the tin whistle from about the age of seven.
+I have been playing the melodeon for over 30 years, and the tin whistle from about the age of seven.
 I’ve played and danced with several local morris and rapper teams, sat in hundreds of music sessions, on scores of festival stages and played for more ceilidhs than I could possibly count.

 I am based in Coventry, in the English Midlands.

 If you were expecting my website about programming and data science, then look here at ecadre.co.uk

 Water can condense inside the windway in the head of a tin whistle and start to block the correct flow of air.

 A tin whistle is a simple instrument, they can be made pretty cheaply and work well.